Vectorized/solady/README.md

 ├─ Base64 — "Library for Base64 encoding and decoding"
-├─ SSTORE2 — "Library for cheaper reads and writes to persistent storage" ├─ CREATE3 — "Deploy to deterministic addresses without an initcode factor" ├─ LibRLP — "Library for computing contract addresses from their deployer and nonce" ├─ LibBit — "Library for bit twiddling and boolean operations" ├─ LibZip — "Library for compressing and decompressing bytes" ├─ Clone — "Class with helper read functions for clone with immutable args"
+├─ SSTORE2 — "Library for cheaper reads and writes to persistent storage" ├─ CREATE3 — "Deploy to deterministic addresses without an initcode factor" ├─ LibRLP — "Library for RLP encoding and CREATE address computation" ├─ LibBit — "Library for bit twiddling and boolean operations" ├─ LibZip — "Library for compressing and decompressing bytes" ├─ Clone — "Class with helper read functions for clone with immutable args"